rodoch/Schematic/README.md

 It is possible for a class to be both a **Resource** *and* a **Repeatable**, as in the case of the `Author` type above.
 This means that it can be used as a repeatable within a *Book* editor but that you can also have a separate interface when you wish to manage the authors in isolation.

+### Contexts

+Sometimes you need more than just simple CRUD functions or you require more complex validation than can be perfomed using validation attributes alone. **Contexts** offer hooks into the `ResourceController`'s new/create/read/update/delete methods: allowing you to add validation and processing logic to specific resources.
+Context logic is applied before the resource is persisted to your data store.

 ### Assets

 An **Asset** represents file metadata.
 It holds information such as file names, content types and creation dates for the files you upload.
 In special cases where particular file types need additional metadata, special asset types are derived from the `Asset` base class.
 For example, the `ImageAsset` class contains all of the standard asset metadata plus image-specific information such as the image width and height.
+In all standard, supported implementations Schematic creates database tables by default to store this metadata as well as asset controllers to manage the files.

 ### Users